use-ink/cargo-contract/crates/extrinsics/README.md

 e.g. `cargo contract remove --suri //Alice`

 Assumes that `cargo contract build` and `cargo contract upload` have already been run to produce the contract artifacts.
 This command will only succeed if there are no contract instances of this code.
-Contracts which have already been instantiated from this code must either `terminate` themselves or have their code changed via a `set_code` call to `pallet_contracts`.
+Contracts which have already been instantiated from this code must either `terminate` themselves or have their code changed via a `set_code` call to `pallet_revive`.

 ```
 cargo contract remove \